-Yotday, the youngest of Generation X are turning 40, and times have changed a great deal.
+In recent years, the youngest of Generation X have turned 40, and times have changed a great deal.
 The Boy Scouts went bankrupt.
 Michael Jackson, Burt Reynolds, and Prince are all dead.
-Bill Cosby is in prison.
+Bill Cosby was in prison.
 Only old white guys wear Members Only jackets.
 And kids don’t play outside anymore.
 So, while the Boomers and the Millennials fight over who’s best, we can ignore them both and tell our stories.
-(If you’re not a writer, you can also share your pictures and add to the lists.)